jaswanthgodavathi/ei_coding_assignment/Mars_Rover_Programming_exercise/Readme.md

+🚀 Mars Rover Simulation Design Patterns
+Welcome to the Mars Rover Simulation Project! 🌌 This project implements various software design patterns to build a flexible, modular, and easily extendable system for controlling and monitoring a Mars Rover.
+Below, we’ll walk through six use cases that demonstrate key behavioral, creational, and structural design patterns.
+These patterns are essential to ensure scalability, maintainability, and flexibility in the code.

- Two Use Cases to Demonstrate Behavioral Design Patterns Use Case 1: Command Pattern
+1. Behavioral Design Patterns 🧠
+Use Case 1: Command Pattern 🎮

-Scenario: The Mars Rover receives a series of movement commands, like moving forward, turning left, and turning right.
-These commands are encapsulated as objects and executed in a sequence.
+Scenario: Our Mars Rover receives a series of commands, like move forward, turn left, and turn right.
+These movement instructions need to be executed in a specific order.

-Design Pattern: The Command Pattern allows the system to queue, log, or undo commands by treating each command as an object with an execute() method.
-This helps separate the invoker (Rover) from the logic that performs the action.
+Design Pattern: The Command Pattern treats each action as an object with an execute() method.
+By encapsulating commands in this way, we can queue, log, or even undo movements without touching the core rover logic.

-Benefit: The command logic can be easily extended or changed without modifying the core rover logic.
+Benefit: Command logic is highly flexible and can be extended or modified without changing how the rover operates.

+Example: Issue a MoveForwardCommand to move the rover, followed by a TurnLeftCommand.
+Each command is executed in sequence, ensuring a clean, modular structure.

-Use Case 2: Observer Pattern
+Use Case 2: Observer Pattern 👁️

-Scenario: Whenever the Mars Rover changes its position, an observer (e.g., a monitoring system) is notified to display or log the rover’s new position.
+Scenario: Whenever the Mars Rover changes its position on the Martian surface, a monitoring system needs to be notified so it can update the display or log the movement.

-Design Pattern: The Observer Pattern allows one or more observers (e.g., a logging system) to subscribe to changes in the rover’s state.
-Whenever the state changes (e.g., movement), the observer receives updates without modifying the rover’s movement logic.
+Design Pattern: The Observer Pattern enables one or more observers to subscribe to changes in the rover’s state.
+When the rover moves, all observers (e.g., monitoring dashboards) get updated automatically.

-Benefit: It provides flexibility in adding or removing observers without impacting the core system, ensuring modularity.
+Benefit: It provides flexibility to add or remove observers without impacting the rover’s movement logic.

+Example: The rover moves north, and all subscribed observers—like a map display and a logging system—are notified immediately, ensuring the data is always up to date.

-2. Two Use Cases to Demonstrate Creational Design Patterns Use Case 1: Singleton Pattern
+2. Creational Design Patterns 🛠️
+Use Case 1: Singleton Pattern 🔒

-Scenario: In the Mars Rover simulation, the grid display system should be a single, consistent object to ensure only one instance of the grid is displayed at any time.
+Scenario: We want to ensure that there is only one instance of the GridDisplay throughout the simulation to avoid inconsistent states.

-Design Pattern: The Singleton Pattern is used to ensure that the GridDisplay class only has one instance throughout the entire simulation.
+Design Pattern: The Singleton Pattern guarantees that only a single instance of the GridDisplay class exists during the simulation.

-Benefit: Ensures there’s no accidental creation of multiple grid displays, preventing inconsistent states and excessive memory usage.
+Benefit: It prevents the accidental creation of multiple grid instances, ensuring consistent visuals and reducing memory usage.

+Example: A single grid display reflects the rover's position at all times, even as the rover moves across different quadrants of Mars.

-Use Case 2: Factory Method Pattern
+Use Case 2: Factory Method Pattern 🏭

-Scenario: Different types of rovers (e.g., standard rover, advanced rover) may need to be created based on certain conditions (e.g., different sensors or capabilities).
+Scenario: We need to create different types of rovers (e.g., standard rover, advanced rover) with various sensors and capabilities based on mission requirements.

-Design Pattern: The Factory Method Pattern is used to create different types of rovers without specifying the exact class that will be instantiated.
-For example, RoverFactory can produce StandardRover or other rover types based on the mission requirements.
+Design Pattern: The Factory Method Pattern abstracts the process of creating rovers, allowing us to instantiate different rover types without specifying the exact class.

-Benefit: It abstracts the instantiation process, making it easier to introduce new types of rovers or modify the creation process without affecting other parts of the code.
+Benefit: This pattern makes it easier to introduce new rover models or modify the creation process without affecting the core logic.

+Example: The RoverFactory produces either a StandardRover or an AdvancedRover depending on the mission’s needs, all behind a simple interface.

-3. Two Use Cases to Demonstrate Structural Design Patterns Use Case 1: Adapter Pattern
+3. Structural Design Patterns 🏗️
+Use Case 1: Adapter Pattern 🔌

-Scenario: The Mars Rover system is upgraded, but there are legacy commands from an older system (e.g., “forward”, “left”) that still need to be supported.
+Scenario: Our Mars Rover system has been upgraded, but we still need to support legacy commands like forward and left from the old system.

-Design Pattern: The Adapter Pattern is used to adapt the old command interface to the new command system.
-For example, the old forward command is adapted to the new MoveForwardCommand.
+Design Pattern: The Adapter Pattern translates these old commands into the new command system.
+For example, the forward command from the old system is adapted into the new MoveForwardCommand.

-Benefit: The legacy system can be integrated without refactoring the entire codebase, allowing for backward compatibility with minimal changes.
+Benefit: It allows for backward compatibility without refactoring the entire codebase.

+Example: A legacy command like forward is adapted into MoveForwardCommand in the new system, allowing us to continue supporting old mission protocols.

-Use Case 2: Decorator Pattern
+Use Case 2: Decorator Pattern 🎨

-Scenario: The Mars Rover simulation needs additional features like logging or telemetry data collection, but you don’t want to modify the core rover behavior.
+Scenario: We need to add new features like logging or telemetry data collection to the Mars Rover without changing its core behavior.

-Design Pattern: The Decorator Pattern is used to dynamically add responsibilities to objects.
-For example, a RoverCommandLogger wraps around the original command to log each action before executing it.
+Design Pattern: The Decorator Pattern wraps around existing objects to dynamically add functionality.
+For example, a RoverCommandLogger wraps around the base command to log each action.

-Benefit: It provides a flexible way to extend functionality (e.g., logging) without altering the core logic, promoting code reusability and separation of concerns.
+Benefit: It allows us to extend the rover’s functionality (e.g., logging) in a modular way without modifying its core logic.

+Example: Add a logging decorator to the MoveForwardCommand, enabling real-time logging of every movement without altering the core movement functionality.

+🚀 Conclusion
+By utilizing these design patterns, we have built a modular, scalable, and maintainable Mars Rover simulation system.
+Each pattern solves specific challenges while keeping the codebase clean and flexible for future expansions.
+Whether it's creating new rovers, issuing commands, or adding new features, the system is designed to grow and evolve.